Judiciary of England and Wales: Judicial salaries

 Judges also have a pension scheme, the 1993 and earlier versions of which were once considered to be one of the most generous in the British public sector.

 The administrative body of the Supreme Court of the United Kingdom is classified as a non-ministerial department.
 The Supreme Court is independent of the government of the UK, of Parliament, and of the court services of England and Wales, Scotland and Northern Ireland.
-It takes appeals from the Appeals Courts of England and Wales and of Northern Ireland, and Scotland's High Court of the Judiciary.
+It takes appeals from the Appeals Courts of England and Wales and of Northern Ireland, and Scotland's High Court of Justiciary (civil cases only).
 The President of the Supreme Court of the United Kingdom is paid at Group 1.1, while the Deputy President and the other ten members of the Supreme Court are paid at Group 2.